chakra-ui/chakra-ui/CONTRIBUTING.md

 Thanks for showing interest to contribute to Chakra UI 💖, you rock!

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
-Here's few guidelines that should help you as you prepare your contribution.
+Here's a few guidelines that should help you as you prepare your contribution.

 - [Setup](#setup)
 - [Development](#development)